 During World War II 156 members of the staff of Radio (1936) Limited served in the armed forces, six of whom made the supreme sacrifice.

 They would reorganise one more time in 1955 as Ultimate-Ekco (N.Z.)
 Co.
-Ltd, the relatiopnship with E. K. Cole (Ekco) having been struck to provide access to TV expertise - something many major radio manufacturers in NZ did (Akrad and Pye for example).
+Ltd, the relatiopnship with E. K. Cole (Ekco) in England having been struck to provide access to TV expertise - something many major radio manufacturers in NZ did (Akrad and Pye UK for example).
 Shortly afterwards NZ models of Ekco radios were added to the lineup.
 The company would last another 12 years before Pye Uk took over Ekco UK, and the flow-on effect was that Pye NZ gained ownership of Ultimate Ekco.
 In 1967 the Quay St buildings that had been the home of Radio Ltd for 31 years.
 Pye NZ continued to manufacture radios under the Ultimate brand name for some years, but they, too, would eventually become a casulty of a corporate takeover - coming under the control of Philips.

 THE BEGINNINGS OF RADIO (1936) LTD.